viastopshate/nets213_hw1/README.md

 The tasks primarily involved classification, which humans can often perform more accurately than machines in certain contexts.
 For example:

 - Identifying sharks or birds in images (Shark Spy and Wildlife Watch)
-- Classifying galaxy types and asteroid characteristics (Galaxy Zoo and Exosteroids)
+- Classifying galaxy types and asteroid changes (Galaxy Zoo and Exosteroids)
 - Inferring emotions from written statements (Reading Emotions)
 - Identifying infrastructure features like bridges and unpaved roads in satellite imagery (Sudan Road Access)